Tanzanian-Zambian rail firm sacks 1,000 unpaid striking workers

-DAR ES SALAAM Aug 27 (Reuters) - The Tanzania-Zambia Railway Authority has sacked more than 1,000 workers who went on strike last week demanding payment of unpaid wages, paralysing a line that carries freight and passengers, a TAZARA spokesman said on Tuesday.
+DAR ES SALAAM (Reuters) - The Tanzania-Zambia Railway Authority has sacked more than 1,000 workers who went on strike last week demanding payment of unpaid wages, paralyzing a line that carries freight and passengers, a TAZARA spokesman said on Tuesday.

 TAZARA said the strike had affected the transport of copper from Zambia to Tanzania's Dar es Salaam port for export.

-"Over 12 trains are stuck along the line, including copper, manganese and cement destined for Dar es Salaam and fertiliser, bitumen and sulphur for the mines," said spokesman Conrad Simuchile.
+"Over 12 trains are stuck along the line, including copper, manganese and cement destined for Dar es Salaam and fertilizer, bitumen and sulphur for the mines," said spokesman Conrad Simuchile.

 Elsewhere on the continent, South Africa is facing a wave of strikes, but that is over demands for higher pay rather than non-payment of salaries.
 In the TAZARA case, sacking workers seeking payment of wages appeared an unusually strong step.